Ashford, Alabama: Education

 Ashford schools are part of the Houston County Board of Education.
 Ashford has one elementary school for grades K-5 and a high school for grades 6-12.
 The schools mascot is known as the yellow jackets named Buzz.
 The current principal of Ashford Elementary School is Sharon LeRoy and the principal of Ashford High School is Dr. Donnie Chambers.

 Ashford Academy was once a private school that closed its doors at the end of the 2014–2015 school year.

 Recreation

 The City of Ashford offers recreation activities throughout the year, including baseball, softball, soccer, and basketball.
-The Ashford Recreation Sports Association Ashford Recreation - Powered by Dixie Youth Baseball organizes and raises funds to support the programs.
-They are a nonprofit 501c3 organization and is a parent run organization dedicated to help operate the Ashford Recreation Department by raising funds and coordinating efforts of the department, coaches, parents and sponsors.
 Football and cheerleading is organized through the Ashford Youth Sports Association.
-Both organizations are nonprofit and are parent driven.
 The recreation ball fields are located behind Ashford High School on 8th Avenue.
 The recreation park includes T-Ball, softball, and baseball fields.
-Basketball is played at Ashford Elementary School.
+Basketball is played at Watermark Church of Ashford.
 In 2015, Ashford hosted the 2015 Alabama State Class "A" Baseball Tournament.
 In 2021, the Ashford recreation boys 8u all-star team won the state championship in Tuscaloosa, Alabama, and then went on to Laurel, Mississippi to play in the 2021 Dixie Youth World Series where they finished 3rd in the class AA division.